jacobjude/Dis.AI/README.md

   <img width="200" height="200" src="https://github.com/jacobjude/Dis.AI/assets/118640159/7379714b-db37-4d81-84b3-09be3bf5de1a">
 </p>

-Note: The official Dis.AI bot has been closed.
-Thank you to everyone that has used the bot and made it happen!
+Note: The official Dis.AI bot is no longer operational.
+Thank you to everyone that used the bot and made it happen!

 Here are some statistics Dis.AI accrewed over its ~2.5 month run:
 - [Over 179,000 active users across over 1000 servers](https://raw.githubusercontent.com/jacobjude/Dis.AI/main/DisAIstats.png)